SriniHProject/ecommerce-sales-insights-v0/README.md

 - 📦 **Introducing a subscription box model** for frequently repurchased items to boost recurring revenue.
 - 🌟 **Developing loyalty rewards by category**, encouraging customers to explore and repeat-purchase across product lines.

-These initiatives should help **increase average order value by 18%** and **improve new-to-existing customer revenue ratio**, driving more balanced and sustainable growth.